PayString/paystring-documentation/docs/getting-started.md

 PayID CLI allows you to manage PayIDs and get user information from the command line.
 See [Get Started With PayID CLI](payid-cli).

-## Run PayID CLI

-PayID CLI allows you to manage PayIDs and get user information from the command line.
-See [Get Started With PayID CLI](payid-cli).

 ## RippleX Dev Kit Integration

 PayID support is integrated into [RippleX Dev Kit](https://github.com/xpring-eng/ripplex-dev-kit).